PointsBet originated in Australia back in 2017 and has introduced its modern take on sports betting in New Jersey

 PointsBet USA CEO Johnny Aitken, once employed by sports betting powerhouse William Hill, has helped usher his new company’s flagship product to the US market.
 PointsBet is partnered with the Meadowlands Racetrack and holds a license from the New Jersey Division of Gaming Enforcement.
-The company holds similar licenses in Indiana and Iowa.
+The company holds similar licenses in Indiana, Iowa and Illinois.

 PointsBet.com is a licensed betting site originally founded in Australia but now active in the USA.
 The unique PointsBet approach to wagering offers an experience not found anywhere else: the ability to win more for being more right.
 PointsBet also offers standard sports betting, in-play wagering and more.